winest/FixUserDb/README.md

 in a plaintext file "userdb.txt".
 However, there are lots of invalid entries inside after being modified by researchers or public users years after years.
-So I write this utility to help you remove those invalid entries.
+So I write this utility to help you to remove those invalid entries.

 ###Main features:
 - Remove entry that already has the same signature and section name previously.
-- Remove entry that has invalid signature that is neither hex or ? format.
+- Remove entry that has invalid signature which is neither hex nor ? format.